List of tallest buildings in Vancouver: Map of tallest buildings

 This map shows the location of buildings in Vancouver that are taller than 100 m (328 ft).
 Each marker is coloured by the decade of the building's completion.
-There are two buildings that exceed this height that are not visible on the map, both located near Marine Drive station in southern Vancouver: Marine Gateway North, and Ashley Mar III.
+There are three buildings that exceed this height that are not visible on the map.
+Two are located near Marine Drive station in southern Vancouver: Marine Gateway North, and Ashley Mar III, while one, The Stories at South Granville Station, is in Fairview.

 Tallest buildings

-This list ranks buildings in Vancouver that stand at least 100 m (328 ft) tall, based on CTBUH height measurement standards.
+This list ranks completed buildings in Vancouver that stand at least 100 m (328 ft) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.